(TW: Story mentions rape, incest.)

 Most women who opt to end their pregnancies are married, Catholic, and have least three children, suggestive of how the decision to end a pregnancy doesn't just happen simply because a woman feels like it, according to the institute.

 "Abortions happen all the time, and this means, a woman out there is hurting as we speak.
 She could be bleeding kasi tinusok sarili niya ng hanger, o nagpahulog siya sa hagdan.
-This desperation, this resolve speaks of how decided she is to not go through with the pregnancy," added Parcon.
+This desperation, this resolve speaks of how decided she is and we must do trust her in this decision, that she knows what's best for her own life," added Parcon.

 All pregnancies have profound effects on the life of women—her physical and psychological health, economic stature, and even that of the people around her—no matter if it's only been two weeks, three months, nine months, or even years.